 What we expect from organisations we support

-- The message of Jesus is a key purpose of the organisation and, included in the project, is a chance for individuals to respond to Him.
+- The message of Jesus is a key purpose of the church and, included in the project, is a chance for individuals to respond to Him.

-- Organisations should demonstrate a high level of professionalism in their standard of delivery.
+- Churches should demonstrate a high level of professionalism in their standard of delivery.
 They should seek world-class practice.
 They should have a long-term vision and proven discipline in their operations.

-- We expect the organisation’s constitution to have a clear statement of its purpose (mission) and how it will achieve it (operating standards).
+- We expect the churches constitution to have a clear statement of its purpose (mission) and how it will achieve it (operating standards).

 - We expect the Board to comprise of Christians who may be required to make a statement of faith under the organisations constitution.

 - The Board would approve the “business” plan (usually three years’ objectives with a detailed current year budget).
-The CEO will be empowered by the Board to implement the plan and be accountable to the Board.
+The church leader will be empowered by the Board to implement the plan and be accountable to the Board.